 These are frightening statistics, but there are plenty of things you can do to stay safe at home.
 Here are 5 ways in-which you can improve fire safety at your home.

 Did you know that you’re twice as likely to die in a house fire that has no smoke detector installed compared to one that does?
 Installing a smoke detector in your home is essential as it literally could save your life.

-Our smoke detector also includes a 10-year battery life so there is no need to running about it running out of battery life.
+Our smoke detectors have a 10-year battery life.
+So there is no need to worry about it running out of battery life.
 Once you have an alarm installed, on each level of your home, you need to test it every week to ensure that everything is working as it should.
-You also try your best to keep your smoke detector free of any dust by cleaning it on a regular basis.
+You should also keep your smoke detector free of any dust by cleaning it on a regular basis.